dxli94/nova-public/README.md

 You will see your prompt is now prefixed with "PyFlow-assignment", which is the virtual environment with dependencies installed.

 #### Option 2
-In case Anaconda does not work as expected, you need to install the following packages manually.
+In case Anaconda is not available or does not work as expected, you could install the following packages manually.

 - [SciPy](https://www.scipy.org/) (1.0.0)
 - [NumPy](http://www.numpy.org/) (1.14.2)